osisoft/OCS-Docs/content/api-reference/pi-to-ocs/pi-to-ocs-agents.md

 <a id="tocSdataprivacy"></a>
 <a id="tocsdataprivacy"></a>

-None means all metadata is filtered out Low filters all but 3 metadata items Medium only filters out 2 metadata items High means no data is filtered out
+None means all metadata is filtered out.
+Low filters all but 3 metadata items.
+Medium only filters out 2 metadata items.
+High means no data is filtered out.

 <h4>Enumerated Values</h4>